-The question mark (?) button provides a link to the any local documentation for the particular controller script in use.
+The question mark (?) button provides a link to documentation for the particular controller script in use.

 14.3.
 Manual Controller Assignment

 Any device with assignable hardware knobs/faders allows manual assignment of these controls to project parameters, such as device parameters or track mixer elements.